yakufl/yakufl.github.io/_pages/about.md

 I am originally from Peru.
 Currently based in Geneva, Switzerland

-Recently, my research focuses in the following topics:
+Recently, my research focuses on the following topics:

 - Induced technical change at the sectoral level
 - Political Economy of ecological transition
+- The microeconomics of complexity: Schumpeter, Penrose and Steindl